mugenmelon/mugenmelon.github.io/_posts/1970-01-01-future-proofing-interfaces.md

 # Final Thoughts

-A short no-brainer this time, but even small improvements can have compounding effects on code readability, cognitive load and especially our motivation to keep working on our projects!
+A short no-brainer this time, but even small improvements can have compounding effects on code readability, cognitive load, and especially our motivation to keep working on our projects!